 How To Navigate in Open Water

-Nowadays, instead of riding big surf, Strosaker concentrates on big ocean crossings.
-The Southern California kayaker has paddled the double-digit crossing to California’s Channel Islands more than 50 times.
-He often leads friends on the 22-mile crossing to Catalina Island, and has made five of his trademark “Catalina for lunch” round-trips.
+Southern California sea kayaker Duane Strosaker has paddled the double-digit crossing to the state’s Channel Islands more than 50 times.
+He often leads friends on the 22-nautical-mile crossing to Catalina Island, and has made five of his trademark “Catalina for lunch” round-trips.

 Learn the lingo.
 “Say you’re on one island, looking at another.
 The bearing is the direction from your island to the other, expressed as degrees on your compass,” Strosaker says.
 “For example, the bearing from San Pedro to Two Harbors on Catalina is 200 degrees magnetic.”
 Heading is the compass direction toward which your kayak is pointing, and the course is the actual direction in which your kayak is moving.
 Because of wind drift, currents, and other factors, your course is rarely the same as your heading.